Last updated: 5 February 2021

 The WA Government has launched a $100 million Land Tax Assistance for Landlords program, offering grants to commercial landlords.
 To be eligible, they must provide rent relief for a minimum of three months and freeze outgoings to small businesses that have suffered at least a 30 per cent reduction in turnover due to COVID-19.
 Grants equivalent to 25 per cent of the landlord’s land tax bill for 2019-20 for the property in which an eligible tenant is provided relief will be paid to landlords.
 Applications are now open.

 The State Government has announced a $3 million support fund to assist Western Australian travel agents.
-Online applications for the program will open on 2 October 2020 and close at 5pm on 30 October 2020.
-Find out more about the travel agents’ support package.
+Online applications for the program opened on 2 October 2020 and closed at 5pm on 30 October 2020.

 In addition to the support offered by the State Government, the Federal Government has also announced a range of financial support measures to support business.